g-veronika/g-veronika/README.md

 - 🤔 I’m looking for a job in Paris
 - 💬 Ask me about anything
 - 📫 How to reach me: mail and LinkedIn
-- ⚡ Fun fact: Humans are the only animals that blush.
+- ⚡ Fun fact: Humans are the only animals that blush